Efficient and Feasible Robotic Assembly Sequence Planning via Graph Representation Learning: Introduction

-Specifically, to put the aforementioned ideas into practice, we propose to use a graphical representation to faithfully describe the structure of assemblies.
+Specifically, to put the aforementioned ideas into practice, we propose to use a graphical representation to faithfully describe the spatial structure of assemblies.
 Our so-called Assembly Graph is adapted from and more fine-grained than the one in~\cite{rodriguez2020pattern} by representing the assembly as a heterogeneous graph whose edges denote geometrical relations between the assembly part surfaces.
 Based on this, we further develop a policy architecture based on \gls{gnn}, called \textbf{GR}aph \textbf{A}ssembly pro\textbf{C}essing n\textbf{E}tworks, for short GRACE, to extract useful information from the Assembly Graph and predict actions determining which parts should be assembled next.
-Apart from this, false predicted sequences and infeasible assemblies pose a severe problem for efficiency of the assembly robots, \eg an incorrect sequence might require the robot to perform time-consuming re-planning.
-Therefore, it is highly desirable and beneficial to detect these beforehand, hence we further develop and analyze various schemes to enhance the performance of feasibility prediction.
+Apart from this, false predicted sequences and infeasible assemblies pose a severe problem for efficiency of learning-based assembly robots, \eg an incorrect sequence might require the robot to perform time-consuming re-planning.
+Therefore, it would be beneficial to detect these beforehand, \eg being introspective against false predictions\cite{feng2022introspective}, hence we further develop and analyze various schemes to enhance the performance of feasibility prediction.

 It is worthwhile to note that there are several advantages for the proposed graphical representation and the policy architecture, GRACE: (1) Invariance to number of parts: contrary to previous works such as~\cite{rodriguez2020pattern} restricted by a fixed number of parts, ours is free from this limitation, as GRACE is capable of handling varying number of input graph nodes.
 (2) Memory efficient learning: GRACE employs shared weights across all nodes in the graph, further alleviating the burden of the aforementioned complexity.
 (3) Generalization: GRACE trained on assemblies of one size is able to generalize to those of smaller sizes (see results in Tab.~\ref{exp:tab_knowledge_transfer_inter_sized_one2many}).
 (4) Multiple solutions: GRACE predicts several feasible sequences (in contrast to~\cite{lin2022efficient}), allowing greater flexibility and resilience during execution.